<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 Resources, when used in a group scenario, help healthcare staff illustrate their point (especially when wearing PPE) but they can also be used independently so patients can get a good understanding during their stay without requiring additional assistance.
 Educational programs are engaging for everyone, offering both visual and audio ways of working and providing simple tests to check patient understanding.

-Find the Future of Patient Education With WiFi SPARK
+Find the future of patient education with WiFi SPARK

 At WiFi SPARK, we’re always working towards a better patient experience, with education at the forefront.
 Although the entire platform encompasses hospital entertainment and a variety of other valuable features, it hones in on helping bridge knowledge gaps and assisting facilities in solving their greatest challenges.